 To best describe the amount of water that fell that night, even with the plugs removed several boats filled completely with rainwater.

 Standing outside to get cell phone service in the middle of a Cat 2 hurricane is a bad decision all the way around.
+Be sure to read our tips to stay safe during hurricane season.

 Responding to Hurricane Sally